Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If a dose is missed, give it when remembered unless it is close to the next scheduled dose.
-If it is near the next dose, skip the missed dose and resume the regular schedule.
+If you miss a dose, give it when remembered unless it is close to the next scheduled dose.
+If it is nearly time for the next dose, skip the missed dose.
 Do not double up.
-If multiple doses are missed, consult the veterinarian before restarting.
-Because urination increases after dosing, many pets do best when timing aligns with daytime hours and routine outdoor breaks.
+Contact your veterinarian if you miss more than one dose or if symptoms return.

 Storage and Travel Basics